SDK Integration

 If you're using this method, it's a good idea to put a time limit on the loading screen.

-After initialization, you can obtain the HackleApp instance through the code below.
+After initialization, you can retrieve the HackleApp instance using the following code:

 let hackleApp = Hackle.app()